fbpx

 A few more examples:

 • Iowa.
-While most individuals must serve one-third of their indeterminate sentence behind bars before becoming parole-eligible, individuals sentenced for a number of violent offenses—including second-degree murder, attempted murder, and firstdegree robbery—only become eligible after serving 70 percent of their sentence.
+While most individuals must serve one-third of their indeterminate sentence behind bars before becoming parole-eligible, people sentenced for a number of violent offenses — including second-degree murder, attempted murder, and first-degree robbery — only become eligible after serving 70 percent of their sentence.
+People convicted of attempted murder of a peace officer and murder committed by non-juveniles are parole-ineligible.

 How many times and how regularly may a person be reconsidered for parole following a denial in states that offer parole?

 With few outliers, most states with parole do not limit the number of times a case can be reheard following a parole denial.
-Rather, reconsideration is restricted more by the limitations states place on the period of time individuals must wait before applying for rehearing.
+Rather, reconsideration is restricted more by the limitations states place on the period of time people must wait before applying for rehearing.
 Some states grant parole boards the authority to determine that period, while others designate a time window.

 A few examples: